nhayward/book-light-editorial/pages/05.resources/04.articles/the-dark-crystal-worldbuilding/item.md

 <br>
 <br>
-##### On our next podcast, we will be discussing the young adult film, _To All the Boys I’ve Loved Before_.
+**On our next podcast, we will be discussing the young adult film, _To All the Boys I’ve Loved Before_.
 Since this one is based on a book, we will only be talking about the storytelling in the movie, not the book.
 We will also have another query or blurb critique.
-If you want your query featured on the podcast, you can find the details about how to do that at our website.
+If you want your query featured on the podcast, you can find the details about how to do that at our website. **

-##### You can also find our podcast on our website, storychatradio.com.
+!!!!!
+You can also find our podcast on our website, storychatradio.com.
 Or you can follow us on [Spotify](https://open.spotify.com/show/3o7zYGOeJMHfKFdCrhlILb?target=_blank) or subscribe to Story Chat Radio on [iTunes](https://podcasts.apple.com/us/podcast/story-chat-radio/id1483688097?target=_blank) or [Google Play Music](https://play.google.com/music/m/Ig4hfs2ujhxenoikqvovs6hgtlu?target=_blank).
 While you’re there, please leave us a rating.
 You can also follow us on [Twitter](http://www.twitter.com/storychatradio?target=_blank) and [Instagram](http://www.instagram.com/storychatradio?target=_blank) @StoryChatRadio.